-Swell Investing’s Disease Eradication portfolio offers investments in companies that are working toward curing health problems such as tuberculosis, cancer and malaria.
-Investors can also invest in pharmaceutical and biotech firms.
+Swell Investing’s Disease Eradication portfolio offers investments in companies that are working toward the eradication or curing of health problems such as tuberculosis, cancer and malaria.
+Investors can also invest funds in pharmaceutical and biotech firms.

 When browsing through customer reviews for Swell Investing, there are positive and negative points cited.
-An investor drawn to Swell based on its positive, future-oriented premise to investing should also consider the drawbacks that can come with socially conscious investing.
+A responsible investor drawn to Swell based on its positive, future-oriented premise to investing should also consider the drawbacks that can come with socially conscious investing, among them financial.

-In short, using a robo-advisor platform that concentrates investments in mostly small, U.S.-based companies means most investors are going to experience some drastic swings in their portfolio valuation.
+In short, using a robo-advisor platform such as Swell Investing that concentrates investments in mostly small, U.S.-based companies means most investors are going to experience some drastic swings in their portfolio valuation.

 Another concern found in Swell Investing reviews is the question of tax considerations.
 Swell does not offer tax-sheltered accounts, such as IRAs.
 This means investors are responsible for paying taxes on their accounts.
 Combining the tax responsibility with the 0.75 percent management fee means Swell can lean toward the expensive side in investment choices.

 A Swell Investing review is likely to tout the company’s vision for socially responsible investing.
 The focus on companies that concentrate on building a positive future around the globe is a drawing point for many who choose to make Swell investments.

 If socially responsible investing goals temper your interest in investing, then Swell Investing’s proud bias toward small cap stocks is an excellent selection for an after-tax investment strategy.
 If social responsibility isn’t the driving narrative to your investment practices, Swell Investing may not be the best choice if you’re in the market for a robo-advisor.